sharetribe/sharetribe-texts/README.md

 In the [email-texts folder](email-texts/), you can find the latest version of the Sharetribe Email texts.
 The filename signals the language.

 You can learn more about Email texts [in this article](https://www.sharetribe.com/help/en/articles/8478365).
 New and updated Email texts can be found [here](https://www.sharetribe.com/help/en/articles/10164732).

+## Notes for developers and the Sharetribe team

+Sharetribe texts are updated automatically, through Sharetribe's own internal automated process using GitHub Actions.
+The translation JSON files or the folder structure should not be edited in this repository directly.